tat3r/a2m/README.md

 ### IRC Client

-IRCCloud doesn't work very well.
-It's monospaced font is *Iconsolata*, served up by Google Web Fonts, which doesn't draw the block characters correctly (see below).
-Mirc has broken unicode support.
+Most clients work fine assuming you're using a good font (see below.)
+Mirc has problems rendering Unicode with colors.

 ### Terminal